Donearm/Scientia/content/writing/Technical_Writing.md

 A content authoring [tool](https://markdoc.io) based off pure markdown files.
 It powers the praised Stripe documentation.

+### Author-it

+An online content authoring [cms](https://www.author-it.com/home) built for eLearning courses and technical documentation.

+### Astoria

+A DITA XML-based [tool](https://www.astoriasoftware.com/) for content management.

+### Ovitas

+A range of [solutions](https://www.ovitas.com/products/) for document management, publishing, and automation.

+### Document360

+A [software](https://document360.com/) for building knowledge base and online help documentation but not strictly limited to those.

 ## Good practices and procedures